 - Baby’s rotate through the pelvis to emerge from the womb.

 - Fetal position effects the relative ease of fetal rotation and descent (including engagement).

-Spinning Babies must not be called Optimal Fetal Positioning.
-Spinning Babies is a much wider approach and involves solutions for babies that are not in an optimal position, too.
+Spinning Babies® must not be equated with Optimal Fetal Positioning™.
+Spinning Babies is a much wider approach.

 Optimal Fetal Positioning was an important step in the development of childbirth education and in practice.